 One of the worst wildfires to affect Virginia occurred on April 2016 and burned a total of 10,326 acres.
 The cause of the fire remains unknown but it is suspected that it was caused by humans.
 It was called the Rocky Mountain Fire.

 The deadliest tornado in Virginia’s recorded history occurred on May 2, 1929.
 This F2 tornado happened unexpectedly and provided the community of Rye Cove little to no warning.
-It plowed through a school, killing 12 students and 1 teacher.
+The tornado's funnel cloud plowed through a school, killing 12 students and 1 teacher.

-While tornadoes are less common than other natural disasters in Virginia, it is still something you should become prepared for.
-You should learn which signs to look out for and pre-determine a place to seek shelter if a tornado is forecasted nearby.
-Learn more tornado preparedness tips and download our free checklist here!
+While tornadoes are not the most common natural disaster in Virginia, it is still something you should become prepared for.
+You should learn which signs to look out for and pre-determine a place to seek shelter if a tornado warning is declared.

 6. Winter Storms

-Several snowstorms and blizzards have impacted Virginia over the years.
+Several snow storms and blizzards have impacted Virginia over the years.
 One of the most recent memorable ones occurred in early February 2010.
 It was titled the North American Blizzard (as well as Snowmaggedon) and it affected several states from the East Coast up to the Midwest.
-Virginia received up to a foot of snow and killed at least 2 people (in the state— overall the fatalities exceeded 41).
+Virginia received up to a foot of snow and at least 2 people died in the state alone— overall the fatalities exceeded 41.

 7. Extreme Heat and Drought